-The names Big and Smol Nambas relate to the size of the penis sheath coverings worn everyday by the men in ancient times.
-These were made out of banana or pandanus leaves and are still worn by some tribes today.
+The names Big Nambas and Smol Nambas relate to the size of the penis sheath coverings worn by the men in traditionally.
+These are made out of banana or pandanus leaves and are still worn by some tribes today.
 In the villages of Smol Nambas, the men would sleep in one house; the “amel” while the women and children would sleep all together in another house.
-It was the Smol Nambas in the southwest who introduced the practice of elongating the heads of their young children, a custom unique to this area of Vanuatu.
+It was the Smol Nambas in the Southwest who introduced the practice of elongating the heads of their young children, a custom unique to this area of Vanuatu.
 Only a handful of elderly survivors of this traditional practice remain.

 In ancient Big Nambas tribes it was standard practice for a village chief to have several wives, a traditional which continues in some parts today.
 Tribal warfare was very common, and would flare up at the least provocation.
 They would cease after killing three or four opponents and would then celebrate, finishing off with a repast in which their victims often figured on the menu.